oracle/weblogic-kubernetes-operator/documentation/staging/content/introduction/platforms/environments.md

 OpenShift can be a cloud platform or can be deployed on premises.

-Operator 2.0.1+ is certified for use on OpenShift Container Platform 3.11.43+, with Kubernetes 1.11.5+.

-Operator 2.5.0+ is certified for use on OpenShift Container Platform 4.3.0+ with Kubernetes 1.16.2+.
+Operator 3.4.0+ is certified for use on OpenShift Container Platform 4.10.4+, with Kubernetes 1.23+.

 To accommodate OpenShift security requirements:
 - For security requirements to run WebLogic Server in OpenShift, see the [OpenShift]({{<relref "/security/openshift.md">}}) documentation.